-Looking at a survey of US streaming service users dating to late 2017, we can see that Spotify is by far the most-popular channel with under-30s, with only US-specific Pandora coming close.
+Looking at a survey of US streaming service users dating to late 2017 (new data was unavailable as of April 2020), we can see that Spotify is the most-popular channel with under-30s, with only US-specific Pandora coming close.
 Notably, nearly twice as many under-30s used Spotify as used Apple Music in the three months prior to the survey – perhaps something to do with the free service.

 Spotify also edges out every channel but Pandora and Amazon Music (only by 1% in the latter) in the over-30s category.

 Source: Goodwater Capital

 Further breaking down US Spotify users by age, we see, as with so many apps, that younger demographics dominate.
 The 25-34 age bracket edges out the 18-24 in this case, perhaps reflecting the more universal nature of music across age groups.
 This sees a less pronounced skew towards youth than we see with some apps.
 Interesting, the third-biggest age bracket is the over 55s.
 Perhaps retirement or increased leisure time is giving them more time to reacquaint themselves with the vast catalogue of music available on Spotify – if not discover something new.